Altinn/altinn-studio-docs/content/app/development/data/options/repeating-group-codelists/_index.en.md

 - **label** - a reference to a text id to be used as the label for each iteration of the group, see more below.
 - **value** - a reference to a field in the group that should be used as the option value.
 Notice that we set up this `[{0}]` syntax.
 Here the `{0}` will be replaced by each index of the group.

 Notice that the **value** field must be unique for each element.
-If the repeating group does not contain a field which is unique for each item it is recommended to add a field to the data model that can be used as identificator, for instance a GUID.
+If the repeating group does not contain a field which is unique for each item it is recommended to add a field to the data model that can be used as identifier, for instance a GUID.

 As for the **label** property, we have to define a text resource that can be used as a label for each repetition of the group.
 This follows similar syntax as the **value**, and will also be familiar if you have used [variables in text](../../../ux/texts).